 - Courts may also use business appraisals to obtain the fair market value of a business for the purposes of awarding one party damages (based on the loss of the business).

 - Lastly, the Small Business Administration (SBA) will perform a formal business appraisal of the business before lending money to the business buyer.

 Several different methods of appraising businesses exist which are used in different instances by business appraisers.
 Methods which value the net assets of a business (gross assets minus liabilities on the balance sheet) are not frequently used and should not be used for the vast majority of small businesses (under $5M or so).
 This is because the most important part of a small business is its present and future cash flow, which the net asset method overlooks.
 The most common business appraisal methods are the Capitalization of Cash Flow (CCF) and the Seller’s Discretionary Earnings (SDE) methods.

 The Capitalization of Cash Flow Method of Business Appraisal

-The Capitalization of Cash Flow (CCF) method determines the value of a business by taking the cash flow of a business over one year and dividing that number by a capitalization rate.
+The Capitalization of Cash Flow (CCF) method determines the value of a business by dividing the annual cash flow of a business by the capitalization rate.
 The cash flow may be defined by the EBITDA (Earnings Before Interest, Depreciation, and Amortization) generated by the business.
-The capitalization rate is simply the rate of return that the business buyer may expect to receive from their investment.
+The capitalization rate is the rate of return that the business buyer may expect to receive from their investment.
 For real estate purchases, a capitalization rate is usually 5-10%.
-For business purchases, a capitalization rate is much higher (say 25%) because a business lacks the hard assets and safety of real estate and buyers will demand a higher rate of return on their investment.
-So if the cash flow of a business is $100K/year and the capitalization rate is 25%, a business appraisal using a CCF method will determine the business to be worth $400K ($100K/25%).
+For business purchases, a capitalization rate is much higher (say 25%) because a business lacks the hard assets and safety of real estate.
+If the cash flow of a business is $100K/year and the capitalization rate is 25%, a business appraisal using a CCF method will determine the business to be worth $400K ($100K/25%).